lmanul/whylinuxisbetter/_posts/2017-01-01-other_countries.md

 ---
 lang: en
-title: Help other countries, and your own
+title: "Help other countries, and your own"
 ---

 <center>(Thanks to Gabriel E. Patiño -- gepatino {at}gmail {dot} com --